styblope/iib-icp-demo/README.md

 To configure the remote QM please consult iib-mq-ssl-notes.txt.

-**Scenario:** To demonstrate SSL functionality, we use a remote QM that
+To demonstrate SSL functionality, we use a remote QM that

 - is named ICPQM1
 - is reachable by the IIB nodes